 By describing the current key nutrition practices in patients with foregut tumors, we will able to report on how nutrition is currently being provided across several cancer care settings.
-We have structured data capture and analysis plan to inform a wide variety of knowledge users including health professionals (surgeons, medical and radiation oncologists, nurses, dietitians, speech language pathologists), patients and health care administrators.
+We have structured the audit to educate a wide variety of knowledge users including health professionals, patients and health care administrators.
 Building upon the Knowledge to Action cycle, we will assist participating centers in identifying knowledge-practice gaps through the illumination of current practice and comparison to similar centers and to international benchmarks.
 This work will facilitate the assessment of barriers and facilitators to nutrition care locally thereby allowing sites to tailor interventions to their local context.
 By correlating nutrition care with patient and clinical outcomes, we aim to greatly enhance the evidence base in this area and link it to patient experience.
-The expansion of the pilot study to cancer care settings around the world will allow us to create a larger prospective registry of nutrition practices and outcomes in patients with foregut tumors.
+The expansion of the pilot study to cancer care settings around the world will allow us to advance nutrition practices and outcomes in patients with foregut tumors globally.
 This will assist with the development of effective screening and treatment pathways and will also identify key areas of nutrition care that warrant further study.
-Our innovative, patient oriented project is unique in its ability to inform nutrition and cancer care through a collaborative of committed nutrition experts from around the world, working together to find global solutions to nutrition care in cancer.
+Our innovative, patient oriented project is unique in its ability to inform nutrition and cancer care through progressive collaborations with multidisciplinary stakeholders including patients and carers, working together to find global solutions to nutrition care in cancer.